AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

  - **Role Based Access Control**
  - **Access Account Auditing**
- - **Bulk Input of VPN Users** Allow onboarding VPN users in volume.
+ - **Bulk import/export VPN Users** Allow onboarding VPN users in volume.
+ - **Gateway restart** is a feature that when Controller detects a gateway goes down and initiates a failover, and in the meantime restart the failed gateway to recover its state.

 R4.7.501 (7/22/2019)